fbjorn/pot-websites/README.md

 ## FrontEnd with JAM Gatsby/GraphQL React

-* Clone repository to local machine with ``INSTALLING MIGHT LEAD PROBLEMS WITH SYMLINKS!
+* ``INSTALLING MIGHT LEAD PROBLEMS WITH SYMLINKS!
 These will be removed asap.``
+* Clone repository to local machine with
 * ``git clone git@github.com:PlatformOfTrust/developer.oftrust.net.git``
 * ``cd developer-site or marketing-site``
 * ``npm install``